 Be helpful.
-The primary goal of your post is to discuss a topic and give useful instructions/ advices.
-You can add some personal insight but be careful to not overdo.
+The primary goal of your post is to discuss a topic and give useful instructions/ advice.
+You can add some personal insight but be careful to not overdo it.

 The goal is to create at least a few posts good enough for readers to come back and read them time after time.
 These posts will keep on getting traffic month after month.

 Solve problems.
 Track the most common issues mentioned from your readers in the comments or on social media.
 Issues they struggle the most with.
 Then come with a response to solve those problems.
 Interested readers will find you soon.

 Write long descriptive posts.
 When a topic is interesting we want to learn more.
 You can not learn much from a short post.
 So try to write abundantly to satisfy the thirst of your readers.